pieceofpie8/CS180Project/README.md

 ## NOTES:

-To add a blocked user as a friend or vice versa, first remove them from friends / blocked.
+-To add a blocked user as a friend or vice versa, first remove them from friends / blocked.
-Starting a DM is a necessary operation to make sure the file saves properly.
+-Starting a DM is a necessary operation to make sure the file saves properly.
 A message can be sent without starting one, but it is not recommended.
-In order for the SMClientGUIInterface test to work an isntance of SMServerFin should be running in the background.
+-In order for the SMClientGUIInterface test to work an isntance of SMServerFin should be running in the background.
-In the presentation there was a small issue with the password section for creating an account saying "new username."
+-In the presentation there was a small issue with the password section for creating an account saying "new username."
 This has since been fixed in the final result.
+-When making an account it is recommended you exit out of the program and re-log in to ensure everything works fine.

 ## Submission:

 Submitted workspace on Vocareum by David Erb
 Submitted Report by Atharv
-Submitted Presentation by (insert here)
+Submitted Presentation by Jason

 # Classes: